krahets/hello-algo/en/docs/chapter_searching/binary_search.md

 === "Java"

     ```java title="binary_search.java"
-    /* Binary search (double closed interval) */
+    /* Binary search (closed interval on both sides) */
     int binarySearch(int[] nums, int target) {
-        // Initialize double closed interval [0, n-1], i.e., i, j point to the first element and last element of the array respectively
+        // Initialize closed interval [0, n-1], i.e., i, j point to the first and last elements of the array
         int i = 0, j = nums.length - 1;
-        // Loop until the search interval is empty (when i > j, it is empty)
+        // Loop, exit when the search interval is empty (empty when i > j)
         while (i <= j) {
-            int m = i + (j - i) / 2; // Calculate midpoint index m
+            int m = i + (j - i) / 2; // Calculate the midpoint index m
-            if (nums[m] < target) // This situation indicates that target is in the interval [m+1, j]
+            if (nums[m] < target) // This means target is in the interval [m+1, j]
                 i = m + 1;
-            else if (nums[m] > target) // This situation indicates that target is in the interval [i, m-1]
+            else if (nums[m] > target) // This means target is in the interval [i, m-1]
                 j = m - 1;
-            else // Found the target element, thus return its index
+            else // Found the target element, return its index
                 return m;
         }
-        // Did not find the target element, thus return -1
+        // Target element not found, return -1
         return -1;
     }
     ```